0waisAli/Excel-RavenStack-SaaS-Analytics/README.md

 Each KPI is dynamically calculated from the merged dataset, automatically updating with filtered inputs.

-2️⃣ Churn & Retention

-Visualization: Column chart — Churn Reason vs Signup Month/Year
-KPIs: Reactivation Rate, Total Refunds

-💡 Insight: Identify why customers leave, track churn trends over time, and measure success of win-back efforts.

-3️⃣ Feature Usage & Beta Adoption

-Visualization: Bar/Column Chart by Plan Tier

-Total Usage Count

-Beta Feature Adoption %

-💡 Insight: Understand how usage varies by plan tier and which users engage with beta or experimental features.

-4️⃣ Support & Customer Experience

-Visualizations:

-Avg.
-Resolution Time by Priority

-Customer Satisfaction by Country

-💡 Insight: Measure customer experience quality and operational efficiency — key to reducing churn.

-5️⃣ 💰 MRR / ARR Simulator (Interactive)
+2️⃣ 💰 MRR / ARR Simulator (Interactive)

-A fully interactive simulator allows users to filter and project revenue based on:
+A fully interactive simulator where visual dynamically change and allows users to filter and project revenue based on:

 Plan Tier